Inside: How to keep the house clean and organized in four easy steps. Plus three free printables to keep super

 Sunday: Sweep and shake rugs

 Using this method, I have been able to keep my house clean and complete everything on my Cleaning Goals list for the past year.
 I hope you find this method successful too.
 My best recommendation is to be realistic.
 Add items that you believe you can complete within the given timeframe.
 The other option is to try out the list you create for a month and see how it goes.
 After that reflect on how it went.
 You can always go back and revise it.

-Do you have a trick you use to keep your house clean?
+Do you have a trick you use to keep the house clean and organized?

-To sign up to receive your two free templates, click here.
+To sign up to receive your free templates, click here.